US judge orders immediate release of detained Brazilian boy

 Associated Press

-CHICAGO (AP) - A federal judge in Chicago on Thursday ordered the U.S. government to release a 9-year-old Brazilian boy who was separated from his mother at the U.S.-Mexico border, saying their continued separation "irreparably harms them both."
+CHICAGO (AP) - A federal judge in Chicago on Thursday ordered the immediate release from detention of a 9-year-old Brazilian boy who was separated from his mother at the U.S.-Mexico border.

-Judge Manish Shah mulled his decision for just a few hours before finding that Lidia Karine Souza can have custody of her son, Diogo, who has spent four weeks at a government-contracted shelter in Chicago.
-Shah ordered that the child be released Thursday, but didn't specify a time.
-Souza's attorneys said she would pick up her son Thursday afternoon.

 The decision came two days after a different judge ordered the government to reunite more than 2,000 immigrant children with their families within 30 days, or 14 days for those younger than 5.
 Souza's attorneys nonetheless moved forward with an emergency hearing in their lawsuit against the Trump administration to demand her son be immediately released.
 He has spent four weeks at a government-contracted shelter in Chicago, much of it alone in a room, quarantined with chickenpox.
 He spent his ninth birthday on Monday without his mom.

-Also Thursday, Melania Trump made a second trip to a border state to meet face to face with those dealing with her husband's hard-line immigration policies.
-Mrs. Trump visited what officials described as a short-term holding center for migrant minors in Tucson and then traveled to Phoenix.

-In Washington, hundreds of protesters gathered at a Senate office building.
-Many protesters in the atrium of the Hart Senate Office Building wore foil blankets similar to those given to migrants housed at U.S. detention facilities.

-Souza has been allowed to phone her son for just 20 minutes per week.
-She has said he would beg her though tears to do everything in her power to get him back to her.
-The 27-year-old woman searched for weeks to find Diogo after the two were separated at the border in late May.
-When she was released, she filled out nearly 40 pages of documents that U.S. officials told her were required to regain custody.
+Souza has said that when she would call her 9-year-old son - allowed just 20 minutes per week - he would beg his mom though tears to do everything in her power to get him back to her.
+The 27-year-old woman, who is seeking asylum, searched for weeks to find Diogo after the two were separated at the border in late May.
+When she was released June 9 from a Texas facility, she filled out nearly 40 pages of documents that U.S. officials told her were required to regain custody.

 Then they told her that the rules had changed and that she needed any family members living with her in the United States to be fingerprinted and still more documents.

-After a government attorney told Shah at Thursday's hearing that she may need two or three days to file additional arguments on any constitutional issues raised by the case because she had a flight to catch in a few hours, the mother's lawyer balked.

-"I appreciate that the government has flights," Britt Miller told the judge.
-"But I have a 9-year-old in custody who is not allowed to see his mother.
-Every single hour that passes is a hardship on her and her child."

-Government attorney Craig Oswald told the judge that U.S. officials have been "raked over the coals ... before" for not being thorough about such background checks, which he said are meant to ensure a child's safety.
+At a hearing Thursday, government attorney Craig Oswald said U.S. officials have been "raked over the coals ... before" for not being thorough about such background checks, which he said are meant to ensure a child's safety.

 Souza was seeking safety by coming to the U.S., but it's not the safety she sought for herself and her son.
 This was not the American dream.

-"This ... is a nightmare," she said in an interview with The Associated Press on Wednesday.
+"This ... is a nightmare," she said in an interview earlier in the week at a Chicago hotel.

+At Thursday's hearing, Shah questioned Department of Justice attorney Sarah Fabian about whether the government has a process by which the boy's status could be switched from "unaccompanied" to "accompanied minor," making it easier to release him promptly to his mom.
+He was automatically designated "unaccompanied" after his mom was initially detained at the border.

 For days and weeks now, some of the hundreds of parents separated from their children at the Mexican border by the Trump administration have been battling one of the world's most complex immigration systems to find their youngsters and get them back.